steve12345585/SnipeOffice/static/README.wasm.md

 # Support for Emscripten Cross Build

-This subdirectory provides support for building LibreOffice as WASM, with the Emscripten toolchain.
+This subdirectory provides support for building SnipeOffice as WASM, with the Emscripten toolchain.

-You can build LibreOffice for WASM for two separate purposes: 1) Either to produce a WASM binary of LibreOffice as such, using Qt5 for its GUI, or 2) just compiling LibreOffice core ("LibreOffice Technology") to WASM without any UI for use in other software that provides the UI, like Collabora Online built as WASM.
+You can build SnipeOffice for WASM for two separate purposes: 1) Either to produce a WASM binary of SnipeOffice as such, using Qt5 for its GUI, or 2) just compiling SnipeOffice core ("SnipeOffice Technology") to WASM without any UI for use in other software that provides the UI, like Collabora Online built as WASM.

 The first purpose was the original reason for the WASM port and this document was originally written with that in mind.
-For the second purpose, look towards the end of the document for the section "Building headless LibreOffice as WASM for use in another product".
+For the second purpose, look towards the end of the document for the section "Building headless SnipeOffice as WASM for use in another product".

-## Status of LibreOffice as WASM with Qt
+## Status of SnipeOffice as WASM with Qt

-Configure `--with-package-format=emscripten` to have `workdir/installation/LibreOffice/emscripten`
+Configure `--with-package-format=emscripten` to have `workdir/installation/SnipeOffice/emscripten`
 populated with just the relevant files from `instdir`.

 The build generates a Writer-only LO build.
 You should be able to run either

-    $ emrun --hostname 127.0.0.1 --serve_after_close workdir/installation/LibreOffice/emscripten/qt_soffice.html
+    $ emrun --hostname 127.0.0.1 --serve_after_close workdir/installation/SnipeOffice/emscripten/qt_soffice.html
     $ emrun --hostname 127.0.0.1 --serve_after_close workdir/LinkTarget/Executable/qt_vcldemo.html

 REMINDER: Always start new tabs in the browser, reload might fail / cache!